GPI is a student-led organization that directly engages the MIT community in the fight against global poverty.

 We currently are organized into two teams:

-Action is implementing a recycling program in San Ignacio de Velasco, Bolivia and du'Anyam, a project in Indonesia to improve maternal health outcomes.
+Action is implementing a computer science education project in Lavezares, Philippines.
+In the past, we've worked on recycling programs in San Ignacio de Velasco, Bolivia and a maternal health project (du'Anyam) in Indonesia.

 2/5/16 IDHack 2016 is on February 12th!
 Learn more and register for the event here.